Tagged "LSEM"

 Research

-Technology-Based Assessment In the last decades, the digitalization of educational content, the integration of computers in different educational settings and the opportunity to connect knowledge and people via the Internet has led to fundamental changes in the way we gather, process, and evaluate information.
+In the last decades, the digitalization of educational content, the integration of computers in different educational settings and the opportunity to connect knowledge and people via the Internet has led to fundamental changes in the way we gather, process, and evaluate information.
 Also, more and more tablet PCs or notebooks are used in schools and—in comparison to traditional sources of information such as text books—the Internet seems to be more appealing, versatile, and accessible.
+Technology-based assessment has been concerned with questions of comparability of test scores across test media, transferring already existing measurement instruments to digital devices.
+Nowadays, researchers are more interested in enriching the assessment by using interactive tasks and video material or make the testing more efficient using digital behavior traces.

 Science self-concept – More than the sum of its parts?

 The article “Science Self-Concept – More Than the Sum of its Parts?” has now been published in “The Journal of Experimental Education” (btw in existence since 1932).
 The first 50 copies are free, in case you are interested.
-My first preprint. 😀Is a general science self-concept equivalent to an aggregated subject-specific science concept?
-It's about different modeling approaches, measurement invariance and concepts of equivalence.
-Check it out!
-Comment if you like: https://t.

 The Rosenberg Self-Esteem Scale - A drosophila melanogaster of psychological assessment